sixtyonestorm/Gremlin/README.md

-# Gremlin Hunter Telegram Mini App
+# Gremlin Hunter Telegram Mini App (This project is abandoned)

 This is a **Telegram Mini App** built with **React, TypeScript, Tailwind CSS, and GSAP**.
 It features interactive components like **Game, Mining, Profile, Guild, and Dungeon**, providing an engaging experience for users.
 The app is designed to be highly responsive, visually appealing, and optimized for mobile devices within the Telegram WebApp environment.